hebra/achromajs/README.md

 =======
 ## AchromaJS

-AchromaJS is a helper Javascript library to simulate different conditions of eye vision.
+AchromaJS is a Javascript library to simulate different conditions of eye vision.

 <<<<<<< Upstream, based on branch 'master' of https://github.com/hebra/achromajs.git
 >>>>>>> cded83d - rename to AchromaJS - restyle selector - implement selection of all color blindness modes and all contrast modes